Scientific research is only as good as the tools used to carry out the experiments.

 “Companies need to be held to higher standards to ensure poor quality antibodies do not make their way onto the market,” said Berry.

-At a meeting last week in Asilomar, California, hosted by GBSI, more than 100 biomedical experts offered a possible solution to inferior antibodies — create a scoring system that tells scientists how reliable a company’s antibodies are.
+At a meeting last week in Asilomar, California, hosted by GBSI, more than 100 biomedical experts offered a possible solution to inferior antibodies — create a

 The scientists at the meeting — along with industry and government representatives — agreed on a strategy to create guidelines for validating research antibodies.
 These standards would shape the ratings system.